qy177/Challenge10/README.md

 # Challenge10
-I am the author of Challenge10.
+I am the author of Challenge10 and PuzNum.

 Our games don't collect any personal information and doesn't share it with third parties.
 Hence they are COPPA-compliant.